ambient330/Graphic-Utility-Radar-Toolkit-V/README.md

 GURT V (the V stands for vispy)

-A python library that specializes in the graphical viewing and editing of weather radar data
+A python library that specializes in the graphical viewing and manual editing of weather radar data

 -----------------------------USAGE------------------------------------------